-Already admired by teachers, students and visitors of the Dessau Bauhaus, where it stood in a few houses of the “master town”.
-And already in 1926, the production beginning year, it was honored as “masterpiece” in the exposition of the Dresden arts hall.
-The first steel rod lounger B 3 from Marcel Breuer – later known as “Club Lounger” or “Wassily” – soon reached publicity and was part of the interests to the Bauhaus.
+The Wassily chair was already admired by teachers, students and visitors of the Dessau Bauhaus, where it stood in a few apartments of the “master town”.
+In 1926, when the production started, it was honored as a “masterpiece” in the exposition of the Dresden arts hall.
+The first steel rod lounger B 3 from Marcel Breuer – later known as “Club Lounger” or “Wassily” – soon reached publicity and was part of the increasing interests of "Bauhaus".
 Finally it should cause a worldwide boom for steel rod furniture that stood for avant-gardism and the break of industrial aesthetics into privacy.

-With the also new black-silver contrasts which also remind of valuable jewelry and modern machines, he created “magic of precision”, as a French critic wrote.
-Breuer saw “apparatus of today’s life” in his furniture.
+With the also new black-silver contrasts which also remind of valuable jewelry and modern machines, the Wassily chair created “magic of precision”, as a French critic wrote.
+Breuer saw his furniture as “apparatus of today’s life."
 They should be weightless, open, affordable, demountable and hygienic.
 B 3, which has also been available as folding furniture and which has been built by Breuer in his leisure time together with a locksmith, fulfilled these criteria.
-Therewith he connected to designs of Gerrit Rietveld among others.
+Therby, his design followed the footprints of famous Bauhaus designers, such as Gerrit Rietveld.

 Breuer didn’t create an everyday object with the Wassily Chair as he desired, but a new furniture type and an “abstract-real-sculpture” (Siegfried Geidion), in whose open geometry the minimalism of new form-finders is displayed.
-It became a real design icon, a central symbol of modern times and not for nothing the first furniture piece that became a classic in the 60es.
+It became a real design icon, a central symbol of modern times and one of the first pieces of furniture that became a classic in the 60s.

 - Characteristics: A classic KnollStudio Design; produced after the original design of Breuer.
 The KnollStudio logo and the signature of Marcel Breuer are imprinted in the lower frame of the chair.